CoreyShupe/PaperAPI.rs/README.md

 # PaperAPI.rs
-A rust implementation of contacting and using the Paper API.
+A rust implementation of contacting and using the Paper API